stepchowfun/typical/README.md

 *Typical* is an interface definition language.

-## Installation
+## Installation instructions

-### Easy installation
+### Easy installation on macOS or Linux

-If you are running macOS or a GNU-based Linux on an x86-64 CPU, you can install Typical with this command:
+If you are running macOS or Linux on an x86-64 CPU, you can install Typical with this command:

 ```sh
 curl https://raw.githubusercontent.com/stepchowfun/typical/main/install.sh -LSfs | sh